 should begin with a lower case m and requires an apostrophe as shown.
 So:

 Astrid is currently studying for her master’s in ancient history.

 Spell out all numbers under 10 as words but use numerals for 10 onwards.

 Never start a sentence with a numeral.
 If spelling out a number at the start of a sentence seems too long and unwieldy, consider rewording.

 Commas should always be used for thousand-separators.
-Spell out large numbers if necessary; eg. one million instead of 1,000,000.
+Spell out large numbers for ease of legibility if necessary; eg. one million instead of 1,000,000.

 not OFSTED.
 Always use a capital O, but the rest of the word should be lower case.